chef/automate/components/automate-chef-io/content/docs/client-runs.md

 ## Overview

-The client runs page shows all of the nodes connected to Chef Automate, either directly or via a Chef Server proxy.
-Nodes appear in this view after chef-client run has been executed.
+The client runs page shows all of the nodes connected to Chef Automate, either directly or via a Chef Infra Server proxy.
+Nodes appear in this view after a `chef-client` run has completed.

 ## Chef Client Run Status Overview